0xfe/hacking-stellar/README.md

 Stellar supports multiple currencies, and even includes a decentralized exchange for quick and transparent cross-currency payments.

-This online book introduces you to Stellar with lots of practical examples.
-By the time you're done with it, you'll be able to build sophisticated Stellar applications that take advantage of some of it's most sophisticated features.
+This online book introduces you to Stellar with lots of practical examples using the command-line client, [Lumen](http://github.com/0xfe/lumen), and moves on to building complete applications using the Javascript and Go libraries.

 ## Table of Contents